 The Prettiest Cat Ears

 For this new cat costume for teens, I made an even prettier style of cat ears.
 The method I used for these plush cat ears is more refined and simplified.
 (After making all those ears, I have discovered what works and looks best.)

-I will update this post shortly with a video tutorial.
-But in the meantime, here is how I make them.
+I plan to update this post with a video tutorial.
+But in the meantime, here is how I make these pretty cat ears.